-Items to be Voted on at the Annual General Meeting a Item Board Recommendation Election of the nine director nominees named in this proxy statement.
-FOR Approval of the advisory resolution regarding our executive compensation.
-FOR Approval of our consolidated balance sheet as at December 31, 2019, our consolidated statement of income for the year ended December 31, 2019, and the declarations of dividends by our Board in 2019.
-FOR Ratification of the appointment of PricewaterhouseCoopers LLP as our independent auditors for 2020.
-FOR Election of the nine director nominees named in this proxy statement.
-Approval of the advisory resolution regarding our executive compensation.
-Approval of our consolidated balance sheet as at December 31, 2019, our consolidated statement of income for the year ended December 31, 2019, and the declarations of dividends by our Board in 2019.
+Items to be Voted on at the Annual General Meeting Agenda Item Board Recommendation Item 1 Election of the nine director nominees named in this proxy statement.
+FOR Item 2 Approval of the advisory resolution regarding our executive compensation.
+FOR Item 3 Approval of our consolidated balance sheet as at December 31, 2019, our consolidated statement of income for the year ended December 31, 2019, and the declarations of dividends by our Board in 2019.
+FOR Item 4 Ratification of the appointment of PricewaterhouseCoopers LLP as our independent auditors for 2020.
+FOR